-The Computer Laboratory operates a number of web sites, along with other services which use the HTTP protocol.
-The main server used to host most of the sites, but as of 2007, the sites are moving to use separat servers, so that individual sites can be updated or left ASIS as appropriate.
+The Computer Laboratory operates a number of web sites, along with other services which use the HTTP/HTTPS protocols.
+The main server used to host most of these sites, but as of 2007, some moved to use separate servers.

 The main catagories of machines are

 - Lab-managed machines that provide external services